KevinKra/My_notes/AWS/Guru_path/DynamoDB/Database Fundamentals/notes.md

 - Improved compression, values stored in columns are of the same type and often have very few distinct values relative to the amount of relative data rows being considered.
 - Better Parallel Processing - Columns can be partitioned can individually or in groups and can be run on several discrete nodes.
 DB platform can partition queries so that dedicated resources handle processing of operations on specific columns.
 - Generally used when huge quantities of data need to be stored for later aggregate based analysis.

+## Graph Style DB

+- Equally considered with Data and Relationships, making them different than other noSQL database platforms.
+- Strong emphasis on relationships.
+- Relationships are fluid and persistent.
+- In relational databases, relationships are derived from primary and foreign keys.
+These are calculated at query time, via the SQL processing engine, which is cpu and memory intensive.
+This poses a problem for people using relations as a core feature of the database.
+- Many-to-Many relationships are easy to implement, and encouraged, with Graph DBs.
+- Models the real-life social/relational type links without modelling changes.
+- Extremely useful when context or relations between things, nodes, and objects, is the core of the product.
+- Don't have the concept of SQL, instead many have a comparable language that serves that function.
+- Rapidly gaining in popularity especially web-apps with a social or relationship component.

+#### Core concepts
+- **Nodes** - _Things or nouns._
+- **Properties** - Key value pairs.
+- **Relationships** - Relationships between nodes, _verbs_.
+PersonA(node) works-at(relationship) PlaceB(node).
+Relationships always have a start and end node.
+- **Labels** - Allows for rudimentary typing, or labeling, of objects.

+### Questions:
+- Describe a Key-Value NoSQL DB.
+- Describe the features of a _pure_ Key-Value DB.
+- What is an opaque blob.
+- What is a perceived tabled.
+- Describe a Document based DB.
+- What languages can a document be stored in?
+- What is rich data and how does this make document DBs different than Key-Value DBs?
+- What are document stores suitable/not suitable for?
+- What are column DBs suitable for in comparison to row based DBs?
+- Describe a Graph Style DB.
+- What are the core components of a Graph Style DB?